dinkzilla/mdl-ext/src/accordion/readme.md

 Toggle a targeted tab.
 Open or close a targeted tab and it's corresponding tabpanel.

 #### upgrade: command( {action: 'upgrade', target: tabOrPanelElement } )
-Upgrade a targeted panel.
-If you add a panel to the accordion after the page has loaded, you must call `upgrade` to notify the accordion component about the new panel.
+Upgrade a targeted panel with aria attributes and ripple effects.
+If you add a panel to the accordion after the page has loaded, you must call `upgrade` to notify the accordion component about the newly added panel.

 #### Example: Expand all panels.
 ```javascript